likamrat/foldingathome/docs/Windows.md

 ![](../img/Windows/cpu.png)

-# Why is my GPU missing?
+# What if my GPU missing?

 The FAH client only supports NVIDIA or AMD GPUs and does not support integrated GPUs.
 If your system has both an integrated GPU and a discrete NVIDIA/AMD GPU, the FAH client may not automatically configure the discrete GPU.